jaraco/keyring/README.rst

 .. _BuildStatus: http://travis-ci.org/jaraco/keyring

 To run the tests yourself, you'll want keyring installed to some environment in which it can be tested.
-Three recommended techniques are described below.
+Recommended techniques are described below.

 Using pytest runner
 -------------------